dmwqmf03/IT-1000-Midterm-Project/README.md

-# Welcome to my Home Page
+# Welcome to My Home Page

 This project will consist of knowledge of my IT background, academics, places I like to study,and my personal preferences of tourist places in Chicago, IL.